 Hysterosalpingography (HSG)

-Hydrosonography (echohisterosalpingography)
+Hydrosonography (echohysterosalpingography)

 Hydrosonography is a diagnostic method that allows you to assess the condition of the fallopian tubes.
 A contrast agent is injected into the uterine cavity, and its distribution is monitored using an ultrasound machine.
-Doctors recommend this diagnostic method for those women who are allergic to iodine or have thyroid disease.
-During the study, the body does not receive a dose of radiation, but the information content of such manipulation is lower compared to X-ray control.
+Doctors recommend this diagnostic method to those women who are allergic to iodine or have thyroid disease.
+During the study, the body does not receive a dose of radiation, but the information content of such manipulation is lower compared to x-ray control.

 This is what the uterus and fallopian tubes look like after injection of a contrast agent during hydrosonography.